Seed v2

 Why is it important to define delete migration?

-Short answer is just to enable sync semantics for sure.
+The short answer is just to enable sync semantics for sure.

 Be aware that Aidbox runs migration only once.
-If you modify applied migration, Aidbox will ignore it.
+If you modify the applied migration, Aidbox will ignore it.

 Last updated